 The first question we ask a client who contacts us about custom web development is straightforward: do you actually need a custom solution?
 The honest answer, more often than not, is no.

-WordPress with the right theme and plugins will solve 80% of corporate website or blog requirements.
+WordPress with the right theme and plugins will cover the vast majority of corporate website or blog requirements.
 Shopify handles standard e-commerce perfectly well.
-HubSpot or an equivalent covers the vast majority of lead generation landing page needs.
+HubSpot or an equivalent covers most lead generation landing page needs.

 This guide is not designed to sell custom development.
-It is designed to help you identify the 20% of cases where a packaged solution will genuinely hold you back — and where investing in custom work makes real economic sense.
+It is designed to help you identify the minority of cases where a packaged solution will genuinely hold you back — and where investing in custom work makes real economic sense.
+If you want the detail of how we work, our development services page summarises our scope of work for SMEs across Belgium and the Benelux.

 The signals that indicate a need for custom development